 CollectionCare specific objectives

 - Development of a low-cost, low-power, real–time system

 - Optimisation of current air pollution sensing system to a miniaturised and real-time wireless sensoring node

 - Development of a gateway device

-- Optimization of wireless communication systems
+- Optimisation of wireless communication systems

 - Integration and tailoring of the existing degradation models